There are two different kinds of spending limits, though the rules are the same for both

 Buffer periods are also built into certain limits in order to prevent unnecessary declines in case a merchant attempts to authorize early.

-- You have a Netflix card with a $15 monthly spending limit.
+- You have a Netflix virtual card with a $15 monthly spending limit.

 - Netflix authorizes $13 at 7:00 AM on May 25.